 The best is to combine them, adding a little bit of stevia to increase the sweeteness of the erythritol, so that you don’t use so much erythritol to get the cold sensation and not so much stevia to get the bitter aftertaste – but just enough of each that you will get the same level of sweeteness as sugar and be able to substitute in recipes, and your beverages, in a one per one proportion.
 Problems solved!

-What’s the best ratio of stevia to erythritol to make a 1:1 keto sweetener?
+The best ratio of stevia to erythritol for a 1:1 keto sweetener

 The sugar substitute companies are very protective of their formulations.
 It’s understandable, as people can give preference to a sweetener over another and become faithful to a brand.